Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 - Medicare has covered PCDs since 1986.
 The market is not as under-penetrated as the company claims.

-So how has Tactile been able to grow at 20 – 30% without TAM and market saturation constraints?
+So, how has Tactile been able to grow at 20-30% without TAM and market saturation constraints?

-A Deep Dive into Tactile’s Marketing Strategy
+A Deep Dive Into Tactile’s Marketing Strategy

 A recent Qui Tam lawsuit alleges Tactile is employing highly aggressive marketing arrangements to induce sales growth and share gains.
 This lawsuit was followed by a sharp decline in VA sales as well as a Medicare audit that has disproportionately targeted Tactile.

-On August 20, 2018, a Houston based competitor Veterans First Medical Supply (VFMS) filed a Qui Tam civil suit against Tactile.
-Qui Tam suits are filed on behalf of the US Attorney General and the typical legal route for whistleblowers to expose fraud, particularly as it relates to healthcare and public payor reimbursement.
+On August 20, 2018, a Houston-based competitor Veterans First Medical Supply (VFMS) filed a Qui Tam civil suit against Tactile.
+Qui Tam suits are filed on behalf of the US Attorney General and the typical legal route for whistleblowers to expose fraud, particularly as it relates to healthcare and public payer reimbursement.

 Central to the lawsuit is its allegation of Tactile’s use of unlawful financial incentives and marketing strategy to induce sales and share gains.
 A copy of the complaint can be found on Pacer as Case 4:18-cv-02871.
 Essentially, the plaintiff claims that Tactile has a group of "contractors" that it hires to deliver and train patients on the use of Flexitouch devices.
 It turns out that these contractors are actually clinicians and therapists that are critical in the decision making process for prescribing these devices.
 These contractors are paid $150 + gas per session.
-An average contractor gets paid ~$30 - 40 an hour.
+To put that in context, these therapists only receive ~$30-40 an hour for a typical a therapy session with patients.

 Source: Case 4:18-cv-02871, Qui Tam Lawsuit, VFMS v Tactile